Dog Bite | Animal Behavior Expert Witness

 “Bringing the science of animal behavior to attorneys”

-Animal Behavior Science & Dog Expert Witness Testimony
+Animal Behavior & Dog Expert Witness Testimony in Texas

-Richard Polsky, Ph.D. is a dog behavior legal expert.
-He welcomes inquiries from attorneys seeking dog expert witness testimony.
+Richard Polsky, Ph.D. is a dog behavior expert witness.
+He welcomes assignments from attorneys seeking an animal behavior expert testimony in Texas.

-One may ask, how is this discipline relevant to issues raised in dog bite litigation?
-First and foremost, it is the behavior of the dog that causes injury to the plaintiff; hence, there is the obvious need for analysis of the dog’s behavior both prior to and at the time of the incident.
+Attorneys in Texas amust appreciate behavior of the dog that causes injury to the plaintiff; hence, there is the obvious need for analysis of the dog’s behavior both prior to and at the time of the incident.
 Generally, when used in dog bite litigation, an animal behavior perspective focuses on a factually-based analysis of behavior for several purposes, which include determining if the dog’s behavior caused injury to the victim, whether the plaintiff provoked the dog in some fashion, or if the dog’s actions to the plaintiff were foreseeable.
 For example, an animal behavior scientific perspective about the development, motivation and causes of canine aggression is one example of the knowledge a dog expert witness brings to the dog bite attorney.

 Given this, attorneys should consider the following: